Which Car Brands Have the Highest Road-Test Scores?

 The experts at CR’s 327-acre Auto Test Center study the market to identify the new models and specific trim levels that will be most relevant to car buyers in the U.S. We then spend more than $2.2 million each year buying cars anonymously, as soon as they go on sale, to test.

-Our experts—many with specialties based on graduate work and employment at major automakers—then conduct a series of tests, including those for acceleration, braking, ride, handling, and accident avoidance.
-To test fuel economy, we use a fuel meter spliced into the fuel line to get precise, independent results.
+Our experts—many with specialties based on graduate work and employment at major automakers—then conduct a series of tests, including acceleration, braking, ride, handling, and accident avoidance.
+To test fuel economy, we use a fuel meter spliced into the fuel line to get precise independent results.
 We also evaluate interior space, measure cargo room, and assess controls and infotainment systems.
 These findings add up to a road-test score, allowing us to rank vehicles by class and compare brands based strictly on performance.
-For electric vehicles, we also measure driving range, review the ease of charging, measure charging rates, and evaluate the helpfulness of apps and route planning.
+For electric vehicles, we also independently measure driving range, review the ease of charging, measure charging rates, and evaluate the helpfulness of apps and route planning.

 To create a vehicle’s Overall Score, we combine the road-test score with reliability and owner satisfaction survey results.
-The result is an even more comprehensive but still succinct rating for a vehicle.
+The result is an even more comprehensive, but still succinct rating for a vehicle.

 Learn more about how Consumer Reports tests cars.